Does your dog do this? When mine gets excited or playful he starts sneezing.

 An easy trap to fall into is thinking it’s fixed when it’s really just the dog getting used to it.

 Other foreign bodies only occasionally get up dogs’ noses.
 I have seen one unlucky dog who had vomited or coughed a dog biscuit into his nasal passages.
+I also suspect that just like in cats, occasionally nasal disease from another cause can cause dead nasal turbinate bone to act as a foreign body.

 When the front teeth in the mouth get bad, the infection can push through the thin bone separating them from the nose.
 We call this an oronasal fistula.